daH005/uploads/README.md

 </script>

 ```
-3. Files for deleting have `fake_to_delete` file type for backend processing
+3. Files for deleting from the server have `fake_to_delete` file type